anu123-saini/Student-marks-analyzer/README.md

-# Student-marks-analyzer
+# 🎓 Student Marks Analyzer

-A simple Python-based CLI (Command Line Interface) application that allows users to input student names and their corresponding marks.
-The program then analyzes and displays useful statistics such as the average score, highest and lowest scores, and a detailed marks report.
-It’s perfect for beginners learning Python basics like dictionaries, loops, error handling, and list comprehensions.
+A simple **Python-based CLI tool** that allows users to enter student names and their marks, and then generates a report including **average score**, **highest scorer(s)**, **lowest scorer(s)**, and **detailed individual scores**.

+---

+## 🚀 Features

+- 📥 Collects student names and marks from user input
+- 🧠 Calculates:
+  - Total number of students
+  - Average marks
+  - Highest and lowest scoring student(s)
+- 📊 Displays a detailed report of all entries
+- ❌ Prevents duplicate student entries
+- ✅ Handles invalid mark input gracefully

+---

+## 🛠 Technologies Used

+- Python 3.x
+- Basic Python constructs:
+  - Dictionaries
+  - List comprehension
+  - Exception handling
+  - Loops and conditions